usingMaths.com

 A fast Check for Primeness in VB.Net

-So for our quick check, we will use the range of 2 to √number.
+So for our quick prime number check VB.Net algorithm, we will use the range of 2 to √number.

 Type out the adjoining VB.Net code for fast prime number check.